chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/flow-around-particle-sharp/flow-around-particle-sharp.rst

 ----------------------------

 - To further validate the simulation results, the drag coefficient could be compared to the literature for a broader range of Reynolds numbers.
-- It would be interesting to investigate the switch from a perpendicular particle to a particle aligned with the flow and the effect on the drag coefficient.
+- It would be interesting to investigate the switch from a particle perpendicular to the flow to a particle aligned with the flow and its effect on the drag coefficient.
 This could be done by varying the orientation of the particle in the flow.
 - It would be interesting to investigate the effect of the aspect ratio of the particle on the drag coefficient.